-Anti – Slavery and Human Trafficking Statement for the 2020/2021 Financial Year (April – March) – Updated August 2021
+Anti – Slavery and Human Trafficking Statement for the 2023/2024 Financial Year (April – March) – Updated August 2024.

 This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015.

-Introduction from the Managing Director
+Introduction from the Group CEO

 Currently due to our company turnover, the modern slavery act does not apply to Showcase Interiors Ltd, however, we have taken an approach to ensure that steps are taken to ensure modern slavery and human trafficking is not taking place in our supply chains or in any part of our business.